andrewliao11/pytorch-a3c-mujoco/README.md

-# pytorch-a3c-mujoco
+# Continuous A3C

-Implement A3C for Mujoco gym ends
+This code aims to solve some control problem, espicially in Mujoco.